Losant/losant-docs/docs/dashboards/input-controls.md

 From the dashboard, enter some text within the text input field to use within your payload or command name.

-Note that it is possible to set number or boolean values in a text input if the input's Template ID is not "stringified" (by wrapping the `{{templateId}}` in double quotes) when constructing your payload.
-However, if you're not careful about what is entered in the text input, you may end up submitting invalid JSON, which will cause the button trigger to fail.
-For that reason, we recommend using range and toggle inputs for number and boolean values, respectively.

 ## Constructing Payloads

-Device commands and workflow triggers may optionally be sent with a JSON payload, and it is the purpose of the input controls to help you construct the payload quickly and easily from the dashboard.
+Device commands and workflow triggers may optionally be sent with a JSON payload, constructed as a [JSON template](/workflows/accessing-payload-data/#json-templates).
+It is the purpose of the input controls to help you construct the payload quickly and easily from the dashboard.

-The payload attached to each button is run through the <a href="http://handlebarsjs.com/" target="\_blank">Handlebars templating language</a>, where the values of each input (by Template ID) replaces the tag for the corresponding Template ID within your JSON object.
+When constructing the [JSON template](/workflows/accessing-payload-data/#json-templates), the values of the other inputs are referenced by their Template ID.
 For example, given the following configuration ...

 ![Lights Example](/images/dashboards/input-controls-lights-example.png "Lights Example")